Brown v Islip & Anor

 Incident & injury

-Motor vehicle collision — first defendant's motorhome braked heavily, veered into the path of the oncoming vehicle in which the plaintiff was a front-seat passenger, crushing the cabin
+Motor vehicle collision - oncoming motorhome driven by first defendant veered into path of vehicle in which plaintiff was a front-seat passenger, crushing the cabin

 - Body regions